It’s true! Multi-day events or series are possible through Find My Zen.

 Find My Zen launched with simply offering one-time events.
-We understand that both teachers and students often want to dive in deeper, so we’ve made it possible for hosts to list multi-day events and series - that is, events that run for more than one date.
+We understand that both facilitators and students often want to dive in deeper, so we’ve made it possible for hosts to list multi-day events and series - that is, events that run for more than one date.
 Students who sign up for a series commit to all the dates in the series.

 I’m interested in listing a series, how do I go about doing this?

-There are a few guidelines that all teachers should be aware of to ensure that all runs smoothly.
+There are a few guidelines that all facilitators should be aware of to ensure that all runs smoothly.
 Also, make sure NOT to confuse a series workshop with a recurring event that is a one-time event occurring on a regular schedule.
 If you expect those joining your series to attend all dates, just list the first date of the series and then add the included dates in the event description.

 1) Include Event Dates Break-Down.
 When you submit an event, please (a) check the “series” box on the 1st step, and (b) make sure that you include the individual dates in the “Event Description” portion of your submission.
 Here’s how it should read: